arb-ca/ForestHealthQM/README.md

 ### 4. Run Scripts 1 and 2

 - These end in “.qmd”
-- To run each script in Rstudio, hit “Render” at the top
+- Open each script in Rstudio and then click “Render” at the top.
+Wait for Script 1 to finish rendering before rendering Script 2.
 - You only need to run each of these scripts once per project, even if there are multiple treatment types.
 - They read in all shapefiles in a specified folder, prepare them for FVS, and save files used as inputs for TRIAADS and FVS
-- In cases where impact areas within a project overlap, Script 1 does not create impact area files for every treatment (See Section II, Overlapping Treatment Areas)<br>
+- In cases where impact areas within a project overlap, Script 1 does not create impact area files for every treatment.
+Script 1 also cuts out portions of impact areas that overlap with the boundaries of other treatment activities. <br>
-- After running each script, find the .html that was generated and add the Project ID to its name
+- After running each script, find the .html that was generated in the folder `R-code` and add the Project ID to its name
   - e.g. rename `1-Intersect_TreeMap_treatments` to
     `1-Intersect_TreeMap_treatments_25-WP-NEU-79327857`
   - This way, when you run the script again for another project, you